ibs-lab/cedalion/docs/index.md

 # Cedalion

-![cedalion graphical abstract](img/cedalion_frontpage.png)

 A python-based framework for the data driven analysis of multimodal fNIRS and DOT in naturalistic environments.
 Developed by the Intelligent Biomedical Sensing (IBS) Lab with and for the community.

+![cedalion graphical abstract](img/cedalion_frontpage.png)

+You can find the [github repository for the cedalion toolbox here](https://github.com/ibs-lab/cedalion).

 ```{toctree}
 :maxdepth: 1